EAguayodev/interactive-rating-component/README.md

 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

 ## My process
-  For this challenge my process in included using jus the three basics of html5, css3, Javascript(es6).
-MY c
+  For this challenge my process in included using just the three basics of html5, css3, Javascript(ES6).
 ### Built with

-- Semantic HTML5 markup
+- HTML5
-- CSS custom properties
+- CSS
-- Flexbox
 - Desktop-first workflow
-- Javascript

 ### What I learned